tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 : A certificate was of an unsupported type.

 certificate_revoked:
-: A certificate was revoked by its signer.
+: A certificate or PSK was revoked by its issuer.

 certificate_expired:
-: A certificate has expired or is not currently valid.
+: A certificate or PSK has expired or is not currently
+      valid.

 certificate_unknown:
-: Some other (unspecified) issue arose in processing the certificate, rendering it unacceptable.
+: Some other (unspecified) issue arose in processing the certificate or PSK, rendering it unacceptable.

 illegal_parameter:
 : A field in the handshake was incorrect or inconsistent with